EXCLUSIVE-Advent Software hires Qatalyst to explore sale -sources

 NEW YORK, March 12 Advent Software Inc, an accounting software company, is exploring a sale and has hired Frank Quattrone's investment bank Qatalyst Partners to lead the effort, several people familiar with the matter said on Tuesday.

-Advent shares jumped on the news and were up 11 percent in late afternoon trading in New York, giving the company a market value of close to $1.5 billion.

-Advent has attracted interest mostly from private equity firms, and the process is in the second round of bidding, the people said.
+Advent, which has a market value of $1.3 billion, has attracted interest mostly from private equity firms and the process is currently in the second round of bidding, the people said.

-There is a substantial price gap between the company and some of the potential buyers and it remains unclear whether the auction will lead to a deal, said the sources, who asked not to be named because the process is not public.
+There is a substantial price gap between the company and some of the potential buyers and it remains unclear whether the auction will lead to a deal, the people cautioned, asking not to be named because the process is not public.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan